supmcgangee/whatever/README.txt

 Install NodeJS and VSCode

-open terminal < ctrl + ' >
+Open terminal < ctrl + ' >

-run in the terminal:
+Run in the terminal:
     npm install --save extract-sptf-playlist

-edit line 2 of index.js to be what it should be
+Edit line 2 of index.js to be what it should be

-run in the terminal:
+Run in the terminal:
     node index.js

 Playlist will be called data.json